maxmarcon/stockcast/README.md

 [![Build status](https://circleci.com/gh/maxmarcon/stockcast.svg?style=shield)](https://app.circleci.com/pipelines/github/maxmarcon/stockcast)

 **This application is still WIP**.
-However, it can be already installed and run.
+However, it can be already installed and run

 <!--ts-->
    * [About](#about)